frankxwang/dpo-prefix-sharing/README.md

 ## Acknowledgements

-Our code is based off of 🤗TRL - https://github.com/huggingface/trl.
-The sampler implementation is from Axolotl https://github.com/axolotl-ai-cloud/axolotl which is a more distributed training friendly version of https://github.com/imoneoi/multipack_sampler
+Our code is based off of [🤗TRL](https://github.com/huggingface/trl).
+The packing sampler implementation is from [Axolotl](https://github.com/axolotl-ai-cloud/axolotl), which is a more distributed training friendly version of the [Multipack Sampler](https://github.com/imoneoi/multipack_sampler).

-We also make use of FlexAttention
+We also make use of [FlexAttention](https://pytorch.org/blog/flexattention/) for the custom attention mask implementation.

 ## Citation